owentechnologist/aaJedisFailover/README.md

-This example showcases how Jedis can be configured to failover between two instances of Redis
+This example showcases how Jedis can be configured to failover between two instances of Redis.
+It also tests running multiple client Threads against one or more Redis endpoints.

-The Main class runs a loop where it writes to a key repeatedly.
+The Main class executes a thread where it reads and writes to some keys repeatedly.
 If the redis instance it is talking to becomes unavailable, it  switches to a back up instance after a configured # of retries.

 At the moment of the switch, a callback method is invoked which prints out the message indicating that the switch has ocurred.